PrincessePython/MacGyver/README.md

 ## Game features

-Game has only 1 level.
-Once the game is over, player can press ESC to close the window in order to exit the game.
+<p>Game has only 1 level.
+Once the game is over, player can press ESC to close the window in order to exit the game.</p>

-The game is over once MacGyver reached the exit (passing through the guard and having 3 objects collected), or, once MacGyver is in front of the guard without having collected 3 objects (MacGyver is killed by guard).
+<p>The game is over once MacGyver reached the exit (passing through the guard and having 3 objects collected), or, once MacGyver is in front of the guard without having collected 3 objects (MacGyver is killed by guard).</p>

-The size of the maze if 15 times 15 tiles.
+<p>The size of the maze if 15 times 15 tiles.
 In my configuration, the size of each tile is 32 pixels.
-Those parameters could be modified by replacing my images with yours.
+Those parameters could be modified by replacing my images with yours.</p>

-MacGyver is controlled with arrow keys on the keyboard.
-Player can move MacGyver up/down and left/right 1 case (tile) at once.
+<p>MacGyver is controlled with arrow keys on the keyboard.
+Player can move MacGyver up/down and left/right 1 case (tile) at once.</p>

-Maze is in laby.txt file.
-Walls, hallways, starting position, guard and exit, could be modified as long as the size of maze is respected: 15 x 15 tiles.
+<p>Maze is in laby.txt file.
+Walls, hallways, starting position, guard and exit, could be modified as long as the size of maze is respected: 15 x 15 tiles.</p>
 "w" = walls
 " " = hallways
 "s" = starting point